Bluejays vs. Aztecs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Additional Creighton vs San Diego State Insights & Trends

-- Creighton is 6-4 against the spread and 6-4 overall in its past 10 contests.

-- Six of Bluejays' past 10 outings have gone over the total.
+- The Bluejays have gone over the total in six of their past 10 outings.

-- San Diego State has gone 9-1 in its last 10 contests, with a 7-3 record against the spread in that span.
+- San Diego State is 7-3 against the spread and 9-1 overall in its last 10 games.

 - In their past 10 games, the Aztecs have not hit the over.

-- The Aztecs score an average of 71.9 points per game, just 3.2 more points than the 68.7 the Bluejays give up.
+- The Aztecs' 71.9 points per game are just 3.2 more points than the 68.7 the Bluejays give up to opponents.

-- San Diego State has put together an 11-8 ATS record and a 19-2 overall record in games it scores more than 68.7 points.
+- When it scores more than 68.7 points, San Diego State is 11-8 against the spread and 19-2 overall.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.